rjurado01/as_json_representations/README.md

     }
   end

-  representation :private, extend: :public do # you can extends other representations
+  representation :private, extend: :public do # you can extends another representations
     {
       age: age,
       city: city.as_json(representation: :basic)